AzuObs/naive-workflow-manager/README.md

 // WEAK
 // daniel what is a dispatcher?
 // daniel how on earth does execution context work?
-// daniel login (actors, app errors) in general?
+// daniel logging (actors, app errors) in general?
 // daniel function toDateTime(s: String): Datetime, in com.naive_workflow.utils ??
 // daniel add EitherT

-// NEW TODOS GO HERE
+// daniel Utils classes are candidates for property-based testing

-// Make architecture doc less verbose, potentially add it here
+// NEW IDEAS GO HERE